Cesare Bovo: Return to Genoa

 On 23 August 2011 he returned to Genoa in a loan move for €200,000 with an option to make the move permanent for €1.3 million.

-He made his debut in Genoa–Atalanta (2–2) on the second day of the championship held on 11 September 2011.
-He was injured early in the season, missing much of it.
+He made his debut in Genoa–Atalanta (2–2) on the second day of the championship, held on 11 September 2011.
+He was injured early in the season and missed much of it.

 On 13 January 2012 Genoa acquired full ownership of the player for pre-agreed €1.3M and sold half of the registration rights of goalkeeper Emiliano Viviano to Palermo for €5M.

 He returned to the field 7 April 2012, the 31st round, replacing Emiliano Moretti in Novara–Genoa (1–1).
-In a match against Siena he sprained his right knee, tearing his outer meniscus, which prematurely closed his season with 8 appearances.
+In a match against Siena he sprained his right knee, tearing his outer meniscus, which prematurely closed his season with eight appearances.

 On 18 November 2012, he scored an own goal during the Derby della Lanterna against Sampdoria ending 3–1 in favor of Sampdoria.

 Return to Torino

 On 9 July 2013 he moved back to Torino on a free transfer, six years after his previous experience in Turin.
 During the 2013–14 season, he played in 20 league games for Torino.
 On 2 June 2014 he renewed his contract until 2016.

 He scored his first goal of the 2015–16 season on 31 October 2015, during the derby, scoring the momentary equaliser for Torino in a 2–1 loss to Juventus.
-On 22 November he scored the winning goal against Atalanta, 1–0, in Bergamo.
-Three days later he renewed his contract with the club until 2017.
+On 22 November, he scored the winning goal against Atalanta, 1–0, in Bergamo.
+Three days later, he renewed his contract with the club until 2017.